vamb/aboutus/en-US/terms/policy.md

 iii.	when we receive references from business partners and third parties, for example, where you have been referred by them;

-iv.	when you submit your Personal Data to us for business related reason.
+iv.	when you submit your Personal Data to us for business related reason;

 v.
 When you browse our website, you generally do so anonymously but please see the section below on cookies.
-Our website does not automatically collect Personal Data, including your email address unless you provide such information or login with your account credentials.
+Our website does not automatically collect Personal Data, including your email address unless you provide such information or login with your account credentials;

 vi.	when you submit any form, including but not limited to application, declaration, proposal or referral forms;